 Definition

-When a race condition occurs, multiple processes and threads access shared data simultaneously, causing unpredictable or undesirable results because of insufficient synchronization.
+A race condition occurs when a system’s functioning relies on the relative sequence.
+For instance, process execution.
+When it occurs, multiple processes and threads access shared data simultaneously.
+This causes unpredictable or undesirable results because of insufficient synchronization.

 The consequence can be inconsistent outcomes, software failure, or data damage, a challenge for multi-threaded and concurrent programming environments.